RareSkills/learn-solidity/content/09-arrays-in-storage.md

 }
 ```

-If you want to remove an item and also reduce the length, you must do a “pop and swap”.
+If you want to remove an item and also reduce the length, you must do a "pop and swap".

 It removes the element at the index argument and swaps it with the last element in the array